nerissanance/KP-R-Intro-Workshop/README.md

 - find, read, and understand help files and other key documentation (eg. cran)
 - save and restore projects
 - understand the basic types of data
-- load a SAS file into the environment
+- load a csv file and SAS file into the environment
  <br/> <br/>

 *Part 2: Reading in and manipulating data*